 “Despite the tireless efforts of our current team and exploring every possible option, the business has been unable to recover from historic challenges and past decisions that placed significant strain on its financial position,” Builder.ai said in a post on LinkedIn.

-Essentially, in what is a terrific example of hype over substance, Builder.ai used the AI domain name to commit fraud and hired a large number of low-cost developers – most now without this particular job – to pretend to be AI.
+Dozens of news outlets also reported that Builder.ai used the AI domain name to commit fraud and hired a large number of low-cost developers in India – most now without this particular job – to pretend to be AI.
+The claims were denied to Cybernews by Duggal's legal representative.

 In the industry, packaging traditional tech services as AI to secure funding is known as “AI-washing” whereas in reality, there’s a significant gap between the promise and actual capability.